2nd election for Amazon workers in Alabama will be by mail

 Meanwhile, the RWDSU took issue with NLRB’s decision to hold an election by mail.

 “We are deeply concerned that the decision fails to adequately prevent Amazon from continuing its objectionable behavior in a new election,” said the union in a statement.
-It said it proposed to the NLRB a number of remedies that it felt could have made the process fairer to workers, which have not been taken up thus far.
-The union did not specify its concerns or remedies.
+The union is pushing for in-person election, which it feels could make the process fairer to workers.

 RWDSU faces an uphill battle to unionize workers given such high quit rates, but Amazon did reach a settlement with the NLRB last month to allow its employees to freely organize — and without retaliation.